 We recognise that in the current circumstances it will be particularly challenging, but we would encourage, wherever possible, that registrants are given as much support and training as practicable in the circumstances to ensure they are still able to practise safely and effectively.

-If matters escalate, you can also speak to Protect (formerly Public Concern at Work), the whistleblowing charity who provides advice to individuals with whistleblowing concerns at work.
+If matters escalate, you can also speak to Protect (formerly Public Concern at Work), the whistleblowing charity that provides advice to individuals with whistleblowing concerns at work.

 We recommend you keep a record of any engagement you have with others during the decision making process and the reasons for any decision(s) you make.
 Should any concerns be raised about your practice, we will take account of: